Consequences of being a US citizen living abroad not filing

 On August 6, 2002, the President signed into law the Child Status Protection Act (CSPA), Public Law 107-208, 116 Stat.
 927.

-Section 6 of the CSPA allows for unmarried sons or daughters of lawful permanent residents (LPRs) to remain classified as second preference aliens, even if the LPR parent naturalizes.
+Section 6 of the CSPA allows for single sons or daughters of lawful permanent residents (LPRs) to remain classified as second preference aliens, even if the LPR parent naturalizes.

 In other words, this provision actually applies only to people from the Philippines at this point as in the rest of the world the priority date is years closer when the parent petitioner becomes a U.S. Citizen.

-Section 6 of the CSPA provides for the automatic transfer of preference categories when the parent of an unmarried son or daughter naturalizes,
+Section 6 of the CSPA provides for the automatic transfer of preference categories when the parent of an single son or daughter naturalizes,

-But also provides the unmarried son or daughter the ability to request that such transfer not occur.
+But also provides the single son or daughter the ability to request that such transfer not occur.

-There are certain instances when the visa availability dates are more current for the unmarried sons or daughters of LPRs than for the unmarried sons or daughters of United States citizens.
+There are certain instances when the visa availability dates are more current for the single sons or daughters of LPRs than for the single sons or daughters of United States citizens.